zephyrproject-rtos/zephyr/doc/reference/kernel/other/float.rst

 that uses floating point registers.

-On x86 platforms, the kernel initializes the floating point registers so they can be used by any thread (initialization in skipped on ARM Cortex-M platforms).
+On x86 platforms, the kernel initializes the floating point registers so they can be used by any thread (initialization in skipped on ARM Cortex-M platforms and ARCv2 platforms).
 The floating point registers are left unchanged whenever a context switch occurs.

 .. note::
     The behavior is undefined, if two or more threads attempt to use